 If you develop stress incontinence, there is a good chance that it can be cured with pelvic floor exercises.
 Pelvic floor exercises are also useful to prevent incontinence, particularly for women who have had children.

 This leaflet is part of our series on urinary incontinence

 What are the pelvic floor muscles?

-The pelvic floor muscles are a group of muscles that wrap around the underside of the bladder and rectum.
+The pelvic floor muscles are a group of muscles that wrap around the underneath of the bladder and rectum.
 Your doctor may advise that you strengthen your pelvic floor muscles:

 - If you develop stress incontinence.
-Stress incontinence is when urine leaks when there is a sudden extra pressure ('stress') on the bladder.
-Urine tends to leak most when you cough, laugh, or when you exercise (like jump or run).
+In stress incontinence, urine leaks when there is a sudden extra pressure ('stress') on the bladder.
+Urine tends to leak most when you cough, laugh, or exercise (like jump or run).
 Strengthening the pelvic floor muscles can often cure stress incontinence.

 - After childbirth.
 The common reason for the pelvic floor muscles to become weakened is childbirth.
 If you do pelvic floor muscle exercises after childbirth, it may prevent stress incontinence developing later in life.

 In addition, some people feel that having strong pelvic floor muscles heightens the pleasure when having sex.

 Pelvic floor exercises to treat stress incontinence